SEO Don't try "tricks" to rank higher

 A trick is an attempt to manipulate the Google rankings using methods other than improving your webpages or improving your communication with users.

-Unfortunately many people have been told ways to improve their rankings by SEO consultants, friends or articles on the net that used to work for people but now have stopped working.
+Many things that are considered "tricks" by Google are things that are currently considered normal operating procedures by new webmasters.
+Unfortunately many people have been told ways to improve their rankings by SEO consultants, friends or articles on the web that used to work for people but now have stopped working.
 Because of this "collected wisdom" of how to improve your ranking, many people are now using "tricks" without even knowing it.

 Domain name - most people say keywords should be in your domain name.

-My domain name is "feedthebot.com" - It has no keywords in it at all.
+My domain name is "www.feedthebot.com" - It has no keywords in it at all.